benneic/docktools/README.md

 cd docktools
 make
 ```
 When using the default command the container will quit and remove the container when you exit the shell.

-Your .ssh keys are also mounted inside the container for your convenience.
+The Makeile commands will mount your .ssh keys inside the container for your convenience.
+Bare in mind that it's not exactly great security practice to mount your private keys into a random docker image you found on the internet.

 The command `make run` can be used to keep the container deamonised in the background.